How-to Guides

 Step 1 — Identify the rule candidate

-Go to Dashboard → AI Advisor → Recommendations.
+Click Recommendations in the sidebar (a separate page from AI Advisor).
 Look for model-mismatch cards — these are features using frontier models for simple tasks.
-Each card shows:
+Each card shows the over-provisioned feature/model and an estimated monthly saving.

-Alternatively, go to Dashboard → Spend by Feature and look for features with high cost but short average output tokens — a signal that a cheaper model would handle them identically.
+Alternatively, go to Feature Intelligence and look for features with high cost but short average output tokens — a signal that a cheaper model would handle them identically.

 Step 2 — Apply from the Recommendations page (fastest path)